-Hostos Community College implements online instruction in two modalities:
+Hostos Community College implements online instruction in two modalities, designated by CUNY:

-Asynchronous courses are completely online; all instruction, content and assignments are presented on Blackboard.
+Online courses are fully online; all instruction, content and assignments are presented on Blackboard.
 All coursework and tests must be completed or submitted online.
-(The only exception is when an instructor requests students to be present for exams on campus.
-Students will receive written directions from the instructor.)
+Course activities may be asynchronous and/or synchronous.

 The interaction between the instructor and the students, as well as between students, occurs mainly through writing, reading of posts and participating in online discussions.
 For this reason, asynchronous courses require writing and reading time in addition to the completion of assignments, required readings, and projects.
 Lectures may be presented online in text and some courses require students to participate in a discussion forum.
 Online students need to be able to express themselves effectively in writing, and must have a sense of self-advocacy when they encounter issues that stand in the way of progressing through the course.